vittorius/zed-settings-sync/ROADMAP.md

 - [x] Add matrix to compile for Windows on ARM64
 - [x] Speed up the build if possible (caching, Docker images, etc.)
 - [ ] ~~Extract "compile" as a separate local Github action~~ No need for that, because "compile" is used only for release.
+- [ ] Make non-.rs changes to avoid triggering the "check and test" workflow
 - [ ] Optimize binaries size <https://github.com/johnthagen/min-sized-rust>

 ## Documentation